Top tips for improving wellbeing in the workplace

 Statistics from the ONS show that, in 2021/2022, 1.8 million workers suffered from work related illnesses.
 Of that 1.8 million, 914,000 (51%) suffered with work related stress anxiety and depressions.
 That’s up from the 40% recorded in 2016/2017.

 These findings are worrying for businesses.
 Not only do employers have a duty to protect the health and safety of their employees, but stress can also have a significant impact on their business in that they won’t get the best out of staff.
 Sickness absence can also have the same negative effect.

 It is therefore important for employers to assess and manage stress at work.
 They may want to consider the following:

-As with most things, prevention is better than cure, so if you do not have relevant anti-stress policies and procedures in place in your business, you would be well advised to introduce them.
-Please contact our employment law team if you would like some assistance.
+As with most things, prevention is better than cure, so if you do not have relevant anti-stress policies or employee wellbeing strategies in place in your business, you would be well advised to introduce them.

 Please contact our experienced team if you would like assistance.Contact us

 Our Legal 500-rated employment law team are experts in guiding businesses of all sizes and backgrounds through a range of issues that may arise, including those related to long covid and disabilities.